oven-sh/bun/README.md

 ## `Bun.listen` & `Bun.connect` - TCP/TLS sockets

 `Bun.listen` and `Bun.connect` is bun's native TCP & TLS socket API.
 Use it to implement database clients, game servers – anything that needs to communicate over TCP (instead of HTTP).
-This is a low-level API intended for library others and for advanced use cases.
+This is a low-level API intended for library authors and for advanced use cases.

 Start a TCP server with `Bun.listen`: